 I have been going to Paris for almost 40 years.
-It is one of my favorite cities and in my opinion one of the best walking cities with one of the best subway systems.
-So ride the Metro and explore the wonderful neighborhoods of Paris
+It is one of my favorite cities.
+I always come away with many memories, a few more pounds and a greater appreciation of this magical city.
+In my opinion, it is one of the best walking cities with one of the best subway systems.
+So ride the Metro and explore the wonderful neighborhoods of Paris.
+I like the French term flaneuring, which means the art of strolling.
+It is best just to wander and explore.

 Of course you have to see the traditional sites like Notre Dame, The Eiffel Tower, and the Arch de Triomphe but I love: